 Here are all the components to be assembled.
 Lot's of parts!
+And that's after 5 sub-assemblies with dozens of parts were soldered together.
 Several dozen screws/nuts were also used.

 Now it was time to test the compressor portion of the pump.
 Again, things didn't go too well initially.
 Same issues that came up with the steam side.
 Alignment and clearances were critical.
 Leaks and plugged passages needed to be corrected.
 After working out the remaining kinks, the pump ran great.
 It sounded just as good.
 Compressed air at 90 psi was used to test the pump in lieu of steam.
 Just glad it worked so well.
 Here is a video of the pump in action >>> Completed Pump

 Well it was time to mount the pump on the Daylight.
-Made room for a hydrostatic lubricator and air cleaner.
+Made room for a hydrostatic lubricator and air filter.

 Here are the two pumps with the dummy on the left.
 Most of the pumps are covered up by the skirting.
-Too bad...
-But it does fit and it is tight under that skirting!
+Too bad... but it does fit in the tight space under that skirting!